 - your full name, date of birth and gender

 If your driver license is suspended because you did not pay an assessment, the suspension will be removed after your payment is processed.
-We will mail a duplicate license to you within three business days unless

 To check if a suspension has been removed or to get information about the status of your driver license, sign up for a MyDMV account and use our MyLicense Status, Renewal and Replacement service.